chemfiles/chemfiles/doc/devdoc/contributing.rst

 Contributing
 ============

-Chemharp is an open-source project, that I make on my free time.
+Chemfiles is an open-source project, that I make on my free time.
 Any contribution, from documentation improvement to new features including bug fixes are very welcome!

 I would like to help, what can I do ?